kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 ### Limits to Arbitrage

 Arbitrage becomes ineffective in extreme circumstances, when prices diverge far from fundamental values.
 This explains why mispricings persist despite being predictable.
 The Long-Term Capital Management crisis exemplified this—leveraged arbitrage positions faced margin calls, forced liquidation moved prices further against them, requiring more liquidation.
 This is not irrational behavior but a capital constraint that prevents efficient pricing correction.
+Recent research confirms a nonlinear relationship: a 2022 study documented an inverse U-shaped relationship between mispricing and arbitrage activity, where arbitrage increases with mispricing up to a point but decreases when mispricing becomes extreme as funding constraints become more binding.[^8] Furthermore, a 2024 analysis found that when capital is dispersed among competitive arbitrageurs, financial constraints impair their ability to provide liquidity, thereby lowering other investors' welfare—but when capital is concentrated with market power, introducing constraints can paradoxically enhance overall welfare.[^9]

 Multiple constraint types simultaneously bind during stress.
 Banks face risk-based capital requirements, leverage ratio requirements, liquidity requirements, and stress test requirements.
 When one constraint tightens, capital flows to more efficient business units, but overall capacity shrinks.